vsedach/police-brutality/all-locations.md

 ### Police grab umbrellas from protesters, then escalate force | August 15th

 Police and protesters face off.
 Police rip umbrellas away from protesters.
-Police then begin shoving protesters, before striking them with batons and discharging pepper spray.
+Police then begin shoving protesters, before striking them with batons and allegedly discharging pepper spray.
+Police additionally pepper sprayed protesters.

+An alternate angle provided by the Chicago Police Department, shows police initiating violence in the top left of the video at 0:52.

 tags: protester, push, shove, property-destruction, strike, baton, pepper-spray, spray